Kondor Path Tours

 THE PUCA PICANTE

 Puca is a Quechua word that means red, and spicy is Uchu.
 It is precisely the chili that gives color to this cuisine typical of the mountains of Ayacucho.
-This region has rich and varied gastronomy, thanks to the hills and jungle’s high climate, hence the variety of ingredients used in Ayacucho cuisine.
+This region has rich and varied gastronomy, thanks to the high climate of the hills and jungle, hence the variety of ingredients used in Ayacucho cuisine.

 Our villages always portray their culinary customs from their history.
 In Ayacucho, a race of strong men, almost ferocious at the fight, required a diet according to his warrior spirit, a seal of immemorial times.
 Their wives found the formula to keep them strong enough to help them win their battles.